mmgrt/bitnami-openldap-arm64/README.md

 # Contribute
-Contributions are needed espicially given the vast options OpenLDAP offers If you had an issue, and fixed it: please feel free to open a pull request, if you're lazy, just create an issue with label `solved-issue` describing what you needed to do in order to fix it/ mention any resources you used.
+Contributions are needed especially given the vast options OpenLDAP offers If you had an issue, and fixed it: please feel free to open a pull request, if you're lazy, just create an issue with label `solved-issue` describing what you needed to do in order to fix it/ mention any resources you used.

-If you still facing issues, you can create an issue with label `help-needed` and hope for the best :D Use this as a last resort, search your favourite engine and read the manual instead.
+If you still facing issues, you can create an issue with label `help-needed` and hope for the best :D Use this as a last resort, search your favorite engine and read the manual instead.

-> Note: I used my Pi to compile the source, so I didn't need extra setup for targetting arm64.
+> Note: I used my Pi to compile the source, so I didn't need extra setup for targeting arm64.

 It's a good idea now to visit: https://www.openldap.org/doc/